Inside: Parents will learn how to be a positive parent with an aggressive child and a 5-step plan for handling aggressive behaviors with their child.

 Step 2 is disciplining yourself.
 According to a group of parents I surveyed, seeing their children being aggressive was most likely to bring out their own aggression.
 They became verbally or physically aggressive with their kids in order to discipline their aggressive behavior.
 Bringing your own frustration into the mix isn’t helpful, so discipline yourself first.
 Remove your child from any harmful situation and take a few moments to collect yourself before you proceed.

-Step 3 is connecting with your child.
+Step 3 is connecting with your child, which is part of the most vital positive parenting tip.
 Again, this isn’t a reward for bad behavior but the avenue through which you can reach his heart.
 When we understand that empathy, kindness, warmth, and connection are not carrots that can be dangled in front of children, handed out only when they behave to our liking, and provide for the very real emotional needs of a growing, learning, loving human being, we can stop being afraid to show love at all times.
 You connect by showing regard for their experience, being empathetic to their feelings, and remaining gentle.
 You can do this while holding whatever boundary you need to hold, and it gets easier with practice.

 Step 4 is to seek a solution.
 Can this particular frustration be avoided?
 Can you be proactive the next time to provide food or a nap before an outing?
 What does your child need to learn from this experience?
 What will help him learn that?